Divorce — 10 Mistakes That Men Make

 Mistake #8 — Assuming that your ex-wife will automatically get physical custody of your children

 Though physical custody with the mother is often thought to be the default position of family law courts in Michigan, it is not necessarily so.
-Fathers have rights, too, and alternative custody and visitation arrangements may be possible in your case.
+Children have the right to quality parenting time with their fathers, and alternative custody and visitation arrangements may be possible in your case.

 Mistake #9 — Speaking ill of your wife to your children